tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Answer the following questions in this file and commit and push your changes.
 - Bonus sections are more difficult and optional.
 - How can you find the information required to complete these tasks?
+  - Google it
 - How can you tell if the source of your information is good?
+  - Reconfirm it from multiple sources
 - How would you define "good" in this situation?
+  - Something which is correct (tested).

 ## Learn Basics of g++ CLI

 - Compile the TCP client and server using `g++` from command line.
 - What are the most important command line arguments to learn for `g++`?
+  - -o : Allows us to choose executable file name
+  - -g : Lets debugging information to be included in executable
+  - -O2 -O3 -O : For Optimisation
+  - -O0 : Disables optimisation
+  - -Wall : To list all warnings
 - What is the difference between debug vs release versions?
+  - Debug versions generate debug statements and dont optimise, where as the release version has optimisation but does not generate debug statements.
 - What are the tradeoffs between debug and release versions?
+  - Debug versions is very slow , has a big binary , but can catch errors , assert failures easily.
+  - Release versions are optimised , small.
 - What arguments would you use in a debug build?
+   - g++ &nbsp; -g &nbsp; -O0 &nbsp; -o &nbsp; myexec &nbsp; file.cpp
 - What about for release?
+  - g++ &nbsp; -O2 &nbsp; -O3 &nbsp; -o &nbsp; myexec &nbsp; file.cpp
 - What other kinds of build types are useful?

 ## Learn Basics of Make